-Danube University Krems is the leading university for continuing education.
-As the only public university for continuing education within the German-speaking countries, Danube University Krems sets the standards for lifelong learning.
-In 1995 it opened its doors to students and was first created as a competence center for scientific specialization that focused on the pressing challenges at the time designing study courses accordingly.
-Today, three faculties with 17 departments are successfully engaged in teaching and research; up to 20,000 people have graduated from the University for Continuing Education.
+As the only public university for continuing education within the German-speaking world, the University for Continuing Education Krems sets the standards for lifelong learning.
+In 1995, it opened its doors to students and was first created as a competence center for scientific specialization that focused on the pressing challenges at the time designing study courses accordingly.
+Since its foundation, the University for Continuing Education Krems (Danube University Krems), as a public university, has a deep impact on dealing with challenges society faces.

 From pilot project to leading university of continuing education

 Danube University Krems has its roots in the early Eighties.
 When the then Provincial Governor, Siegfried Ludwig, pledged his commitment to an own provincial capital, plans for a university in Lower Austria were also formed.
 Not as competition for the large, traditional universities in Vienna, but as an innovation.
 The brainstorming sessions of the workgroup “University Institutions in Lower Austria” ranged from an environmental, third world and even peace university.
-The Provincial and Federal Governments demonstrated foresight by deciding to focus on university-based continuing education.
+To focus on university-based continuing education is the decision made by the State of Lower Austria and the Federal Government and considered from different perspectives is the ultimate proof for future-oriented thinking.

 - Danube University Krems is a postgraduate university.

-- Further education at Danube University Krems is based on three pillars: teaching, research, and service.
+- Continuing education at Danube University Krems is based on three pillars: teaching, research, and service.

 - Danube University Krems is a public university guided by private sector criteria.

-- Danube University Krems strategically focuses on the future whilst imparting responsible thinking and behaviour.
+- Danube University Krems strategically focuses on the future whilst imparting responsible thinking and behavior.

 - Danube University Krems is cosmopolitan and yet deeply rooted.